Causes of the French Revolution: Financial crisis

-The financial crisis of the French crown played a role in both creating the social background to the Revolution, generating widespread anger at the Court, and (arguably most importantly) forcing Louis to call the Estates-General.
-The Court was deeply in debt, which in conjunction with a poor financial system, created a crisis.
+The financial crisis of the French crown played a role in creating the social background to the Revolution, generating widespread anger at the court, and (arguably most importantly) forcing Louis XVI to call the Estates-General.
+The court was deeply in debt, which in conjunction with a poor financial system, created a crisis.
 In order to service the debt, given the Crown could find no more willing lenders, Louis attempted to call upon the nobility via an Assembly of Notables.
-However, the nobility refused to help - their power and influence had been steadily reduced since the reign of Louis XIV - and hence Louis was forced to rely upon the Estates-General.
+However, the nobility refused to help—their power and influence had been steadily reduced since the reign of Louis XIV—and hence Louis was forced to rely upon the Estates-General.
 This meant that the discontented Third Estate (damaged by poor policy and low standards of living) were given the opportunity to air their grievances, and when they did not receive the desired response, the Revolution proper began; they denied the authority of the King and set up their own government.

 Harvest failures

-Agriculture accounted for around 75% of all domestic production, dominating the French economy.
+A majority of French citizens relied on agriculture to survive and increase wealth.
+Twenty out of twenty-six million citizens relied on agriculture in some way to support their jobs.
+In the peasant class there were two groups, those that owned land and those that bought land for cultivation.Agriculture accounted for around 75% of all domestic production, dominating the French economy.
 With outdated production methods, farming remained labour-intensive and increasingly susceptible to crop diseases.
 The increasing fluctuation of harvest production in the late 1760s had further plunged villages into uncertainty.
 The lack of diversification of jobs and distinction between agricultural and industrial workers foreshadowed the catastrophic impact that harvest failures would equally have in big cities, with even jobs like construction being largely dependent on migrant workers who brought their earnings back to small villages.

 Harvest failures further touched the biggest industry in metropolitan France, textiles, with demand fluctuating according to harvest yield.
+These harvest failures led to an increase in scarcity and famine, resulting in a large population decrease and the peasant class becoming steadily restless.
 The textile industry played a crucial role in transforming cities; Amiens and Abbeville known for woolens, Rouen for cotton, amongst others.
 However, Lyons proved to be the only town where production was concentrated, with most production carried out in farms and villages.
 This presented a growing issue with most industrial workers beings peasants, as well as their consumers, leaving textile susceptible to the catastrophic impacts of harvest failures.
-Indeed, with harvest uncertainty in 1770, the silk industry went into crisis and demand for linen became increasingly unstable.
+Indeed, with harvest uncertainty in 1770, the silk industry went into crisis and demand for linen became increasingly unstable, ultimately leading to a failure from 1787-1788.
+This coincided with a decline in French exports to England, resulting in an industrial crisis.